conormora/Android_Emergency_App/README.md

 # Emergency
-An Android app that will allow users to store their financial information and documents that can be accessed by designated next of kins promptly and seamlessly
+An Android app that will allow users to scan financial documents, upload a copy in box, and grant access to family members in case of an emergency promptly and seamlessly

 ## Table of Contents
 * [Install](#install)